 | Product suite | PVcase (single app) | PVX.Cad (AutoCAD) + PVX.View (browser) |

 Site selection.
-PVcase acquired Anderson Optimization, adding GIS-based site prospecting and land analysis.
-PVX has no equivalent module.
+PVcase includes a GIS-based prospecting module (Anderson Optimization) for evaluating candidate sites before design begins.
+PVX does not cover site selection.
 If your workflow starts with finding sites rather than designing on sites you already have, PVcase covers that step.

 What PVX Does Better